evaera/RoVer/index.md

 `!Bind Winner HasAsset:424242`, where `HasAsset` is the *Virtual Group*, `Winner` is the *Discord role name*, and `424242` is the *asset id*

+To create a role for all members who own at least one of two assets, use the following command:

+`!Bind Winner HasAsset:424242 HasAsset:525252`

 To create a role for all members who are either in the DevForum, have OBC, or is in group 372372 as an owner:

 `!Bind DevForumOrOBC DevForum OBC 372372:255`